tsvetan-81/ethsofia/README.md

+# Hackathon Helper

+## This project is a crypto hackathon platform that connects sponsors, teams, and freelance mentors to collaborate on solutions, rewarding successful collaborations with tokens and NFT-based credentials.

-# MentorHelper User Journey Demo
+# Hackathon Helper User Journey Demo

 This document outlines the user journey for the three actors involved in the crypto hackathon demo: **Sponsor**, **Teams**, and **Freelance Mentors**.
 Each step is accompanied by a description of the actions and corresponding screenshots.